Suncoast Community High School

 Suncoast Community High School (abbreviated SHS) is a public magnet high school (grades 9–12) in Riviera Beach, Florida.
 The school's campus was built in 1955 as Riviera Beach High School.
 It was desegregated in the 1960s and renamed in 1970.
 It became a magnet school in 1989 and has selective admissions.

 Suncoast Community High School's students belong to one or more of the school's four magnet programs: Math, Science, and Engineering (MSE), Computer Science (CS), International Baccalaureate (IB), or Innovative Interactive Technology (IIT).
 The school's teams compete as the Chargers.

 History

-The school's campus was built in 1955 as Riviera Beach High School.
+The school campus was built in 1955 as Riviera Beach High School.
 During the 1950s and 1960s, Riviera Beach High School was known for both its academics and its athletics.
 The Riviera Beach High Hornets were particularly strong in men's basketball, with games against rival Palm Beach High School routinely drawing packed crowds.